tariqjamal057/Weather-ApplicationApp/README.md

 # Running the project

-For running this project first get into your folder by cd FolderAddress and then you have to run the below code To install our application npm install
+For running this project first get into your folder by cd Weather-ApplicationApp and then you have to run the below code

+To install our application npm install

 After running the above code then

 Run npm start